Chupacabra (Grimm): Plot

 Opening quote: "Cuide su rebaño, nunca deje su lado.
 Cuide su sangre, el Chupacabra tiene hambre." ("Take care of your flock, never leave their side.
 Watch your blood, for the chupacabra is hungry.")

 In the Dominican Republic, two doctors, Diego Hoyos (Max Arciniega) and Gabe Reyes (Andrew Harris) leave for a flight to Portland when Diego is bitten by a mosquito.
 When he returns to Portland, Diego sees that the bite has grown even more and he kills his neighbor outside.

 Meanwhile, Monroe (Silas Weir Mitchell) and Rosalee (Bree Turner) are packing and preparing for their delayed honeymoon.
 Nick (David Giuntoli), Hank (Russell Hornsby) and Wu arrive at the scene of the neighbor's murder and interrogate one of the neighbors, who claims that the victim was killed by "El Chupacabra".
 Nick and Hank meet with Juliette (Bitsie Tulloch) to know more about El Chupacabra, she explains that her grandmother told her stories about it.
 They then read entries that the creature is a Wældreór, a Wesen that is suffering a rare blood disease.

 Juliette reveals to Rosalee that she took the pregnancy test many times and she wasn't pregnant but is told to go to a doctor if the symptoms continue.
-After she leaves, Rosalee is called by a voice who tells her, "You made a mistake".
+After she leaves, Rosalee receives a chilling telephone call and a mystery voice tells her, "You made a mistake".
 She then goes to the back of the house and finds the corpse of a fox, being warned that her blood will be next.
 Wu talks with Renard (Sasha Roiz) about Nick and Hank, but he's brushed off.
 Renard is then called by Hans Tavitian (Bernhard Forcher), who asks for a meeting as he is in Portland.
 He explains that there's a mole in the Resistance and asks Tavitian to help him find the mole and get back Diana.